What are the National Employment Standards?

 9. Notice of termination and redundancy pay—up to four weeks notice of termination (five weeks if the employee is over 45 and has at least two years of continuous service) and up to 16 weeks redundancy pay, both based on length of service.

 10. Provision of a Fair Work Information Statement—employers must provide this statement to all new employees.
-It contains information about the NES, modern awards, agreement-making, the right to freedom of association, termination of employment, individual flexibility arrangements, right of entry, transfer of business, and the respective roles of the Fair Work Commission and the Fair Work Ombudsman.
+It contains information about the NES, modern awards, agreement-making, the right to freedom of association, termination of employment, individual flexibility arrangements, right of entry, transfer of business, and the respective roles of the and the Fair Work Ombudsman.